 - Rinse the chicken wings with cold water and pat dry with paper towels.

 - In a bowl, crack eggs and pour in milk.

-- Add 2 tbsp of chicken rub and poultry seasoning, 1/2 tbsp of salt, 1 tbsp of seasoning salt, cumin, paprika, 1 tbsp of garlic powder, 1 tbsp thyme leaves, and 1 tbsp oregano to a bowl and whisk all ingredients.
+- Add 2 tbsp of chicken rub and poultry seasoning, 1/2 tbsp of salt, 1 tbsp of seasoning salt, 1 tbsp black pepper, 2 tbsp of garlic powder, 1 tbsp thyme leaves, and 1 tbsp oregano to a bowl and whisk all ingredients.

 - Take the wings out of the mixture and place them in a separate bowl.
-Sprinkle Sazón seasoning over the wings.
+Sprinkle Sazón seasoning over the wings and rub in.

-- In a large ziploc plastic bag, combine the flour, and remaining seasonings – black pepper, seasoned salt, and garlic powder.
+- In a large ziploc plastic bag, combine the flour, and remaining seasonings – salt, black pepper, seasoned salt, garlic powder, thyme, and oregano.
 Shake the bag.

 - Add 5-6 chicken wings at a time and shake the bag to coat completely with flour mixture.
 Place the chicken wings on a cookie sheet, and repeat the steps until all chicken wings have been added to the flour mixture.

 - Pour the oil into a cast iron use medium heat for about 5-7 minutes.
 If using a deep fryer heat oil at 350 degrees (F).